 Every male/female/religious/traditional convention is dragged out and wokified

-Everyone gets sick, and we see their different reactions and characters.
-Fear, whining, male, female, I'm sicker than you, we're all gonna die.
-Chaz feels a deeper sense of meaning and importance because he thinks it's Covid, which gives him opportunities to be pious and look down his mask-covered nose at Norm and other red-state, knuckle-dragging science-deniers who are not as woke and enlightened as They.
-Also, since Chaz is an online “influencer,” Chaz makes a series of social media video posts chronicling Their ordeal and waxing philosophical and dramatic.
-Lots of showdowns with Norm, until They realize at the end that it's not Covid – it's just a cold.
-Chaz is disappointed and downtrodden.
-Norm: “What, you were hoping it was Covid?”
-Chaz: “I wish I was dead.”
+Everyone gets sick, is quarantined in the house, and we see their different reactions and characters come through: fear, whining, male, female, I'm sicker than you, we're all gonna die.
+Chaz feels a deeper sense of meaning and importance because he thinks it's C-19, which gives him opportunities to be pious and look down his mask-covered nose at Norm and other red-state, knuckle-dragging science-deniers who are not as woke and enlightened as Chaz.
+Also, since Chaz is an online “influencer,” they make a series of social media video posts chronicling their ordeal and waxing philosophical and dramatic.
+Lots of showdowns with Norm, until everyone realizes at the end that it's not the C-word (a word which is never spoken in this episode) – it is just a cold.

 Transitioning – Part 1: Janice